 The recommended plan area is located in the U.S. Environmental Protection Agency's (USEPA) designated Air Quality Control Region 8, which is an attainment area for criteria pollutants.
 The USEPA, through the Clean Air Act, regulates and sets standards for pollutant levels in the air.
 Primary National Ambient Air Quality Standards (NAAQS) are established for the sole purpose of protecting public health.
-NAAQS have been established for total suspended particulates smaller than 10 microns (PM{10}), sulfur dioxides (SO2), nitrogen oxides (NO_x), carbon monoxide (CO), ozone (O3), and lead (Pb).
+NAAQS have been established for total suspended particulates smaller than 10 microns (PM10), sulfur dioxides (SO2), nitrogen oxides (NO_x), carbon monoxide (CO), ozone (O3), and lead (Pb).
 The good air quality in the region is attributed to the low population and correspondingly low number of motor vehicles, and the absence of heavy industry discharging particulate matter into the atmosphere.
-Infrequently, high levels of total suspended particulates and CO occur in the proposed project area as a result of wind-blown dust and winter atmospheric inversions, which trap wood smoke and auto emissions in the lower layers of the atmosphere.
+Infrequently, high levels of total suspended particulates area as a result of wind-blown dust and winter atmospheric inversions, which trap wood smoke and auto emissions in the lower layers of the atmosphere.